HOME

 NEXT

-Fischer Cp 1071 Andrew Bobola Fischer Cp 1071
+Fischer Cp 1071 Andrew Bobola Fischer Cp 1071 special cancel

 Born in Sandomierz in Poland, Andrew Bobola entered the Society of Jesus in 1611 and was ordained 11 years later.
 After working in Vilnius and Warsaw, he went as a missionary to eastern Poland where the Catholic Church was being persecuted by the Orthodox.
 He was martyred in 1657 with extreme cruelty.
-On the 3rd centenary of his death, Pope Pius XII chose to write an encyclical letter, Invicti Athletae, about him, a most unusual honor.
-More
+On the tercentenary of his death, Pope Pius XII chose to write an encyclical letter, Invicti Athletae, about him, a most unusual honor.

 POLAND, 1938, special cancel for Bobola's canonization